ChMarco/aws-terraform-open-digital-platform-template-account/Readme.md

 - **organization-manager.py** Manage recources in an AWS Organization.
 - **spec-generator.py** Generates new account spec files based on commandline inputs.

+Run each of these with the '--help' option for usage documentation or see below.

 How it works
 ------------
 **Before Running...**